KAIST-Google-Solution-Challenge/.github/profile/README.md

 # The-Voice

-**The Automatic Voice Phishing Detection for the Elderly and Socially Vulnerable.**
+**The Automatic Phone Scam Detection for the Elderly and Socially Vulnerable.**

 ## Members